 - muscle pain

 - rhinorrhoea (runny nose)

 Withdrawal from Risperdal should only be done under the care of a health practitioner.
-The safest way is to withdraw at an inpatient medical detox facility.
-At an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements, most patients can safely stop taking Risperdal in about seven days.
-Patients can withdraw from Risperdal on an outpatient basis but it will normally take at least four weeks.
+The safest way is to withdraw at an inpatient medical detox facility with a protocol that includes hydration, vitamins and supplements for biological balancing.
+Call us to talk to a Detox Advisor.